Diagnostics for Individual-Level Prediction Instability in Machine Learning for Healthcare: Experiments and Results

-Figure~\ref{fig:sim_gusto_instability} summarizes individual-level instability across the test population using the proposed metrics ePIW and eDFR.
-Model capacity and optimization procedures are influential in shaping instability in the prediction space.
-Based on the observed distributions, instability is concentrated among individuals with intermediate true risk, while predictions for low- and high-risk individuals are relatively more stable.
-Specifically, individuals whose risk lies near the clinical decision boundary ($\tau = 0.53$) receive the least reliable predictions.
+\paragraph{Individual-level prediction instability.} Figure~\ref{fig:sim_gusto_instability} summarizes individual-level instability across the test population using ePIW and eDFR, and Tables~\ref{tab:epiw_all} and~\ref{tab:edfr_all} in the Appendix provide binned quantitative summaries.
+Model capacity and optimization procedures are substantially influential in shaping instability in the prediction space.
+In this data-generating condition, instability is concentrated among individuals with intermediate true risk, while predictions for low- and high-risk individuals are relatively more stable.
+As we discuss in the GUSTO-I analysis below, this concentration near the decision boundary is specific to the balanced class distribution of this simulation and where the decision threshold is defined relative to the risk estimates.
+In settings with greater class imbalance, the location of peak instability can shift accordingly.